Yi-Jiang/MethylGenotyper/README.md

-# MethylGenotyper: To infer genotypes from SNP probes and CCS probes on Illumina methylation array
+# MethylGenotyper: Call genotypes from SNP probes and CCS probes on Illumina methylation array

 ## Installation:
 ```R